Home/Glossary/judging vs perceiving

 Understanding the preference behind the behavior helps teams create better deadlines, checkpoints, and communication norms.

-More glossary guides
+More Glossary guides

 FAQ